Arrangements of Spheres and Projective Spaces: Topology of the Complement

-The third equality follows from the expression for the number of chambers of an affine hyperplane arrangement.
-The last equality is true because the number of rank $l$ elements in $L$ are twice the corresponding number in $L^-$. \epr
+The third equality follows from the expression for the number of chambers of a hyperplane arrangement.
+The last equality is true because the number of rank $l$ elements in $L$ is twice the corresponding number in $L^-$. \epr

-In particular the above theorem verifies \cite[Conjecture 3.7.8]{deshpande_thesis11} for sphere arrangements.
-The coholomogy ring of the tangent bundle complement in this case can be expressed as a direct sum of an Orlik-Solomon algebra and some top dimensional classes.
-The number of these top dimensional classes is equal to the number of graded pieces in the Orlik-Solomon algebra.
-If $\A$ is a centrally symmetric arrangement of spheres then one might call the cohomology algebra $H^*(M(\A), \Z)$ the \emph{spherical Orlik-Solomon algebra}.
+\br{rem4} One might call the cohomology algebra $H^*(M(\A), \Z)$ the \emph{spherical Orlik-Solomon algebra}.
+As stated in the introduction for mirrored arrangements the spherical OS-algebra is the direct sum of a graded and ungraded OS-algebras.
+The ungraded OS-algebra sits in the top dimension.
+It should be interesting to figure out the structure of the spherical OS-algebra in the general case.
+Remark \ref{remint} implies that $H^*(M(\A), \Z)$ is a finitely generated $H^*(S^i, \Z)$ module for $1\leq i\leq l$. \er